 When is surgery necessary?

 Surgical sciatica treatment options are not usually considered before a regimen of conservative treatment has been attempted.
 However, if chronic symptoms persist after several weeks or months of conservative treatment, surgery might become an option.
-If so, contact Laser Spine Institute to find out about the minimally invasive, outpatient procedures our surgeons perform to help patients experience meaningful relief from sciatica and other degenerative spine conditions.
-One of our orthopedic experts will conduct a complimentary review of your MRI or CT scan to determine whether you are a candidate.
+If so, contact Laser Spine Institute to find out about the minimally invasive, outpatient procedures our surgeons perform to help patients experience relief from sciatica and other degenerative spine conditions.
+We will conduct a review of your MRI or CT scan to determine whether you are a candidate.